-It has chapters in 50 states and nearly all congressional districts, and approximately 200,000 supporters nationwide.
 In February 2000, the Coalition had a draft of the Primer that presented a non-partisan review of a twofold dilemma facing Medicare, i.e.:

 - Medicare costs are growing faster than the overall economy and the payroll taxes and abilities of many elderly citizens to pay premiums to help support the program.

 - The Medicare insurance package is out of date compared to health insurance coverage available to most working-age Americans.

 The document explained in layman's terms how Medicare works, outlined the problems ahead, and presented and analyzed some of the possible reform options.
 It also answered many of the most frequently asked questions about both Medicare and Medicare reform.

 - Under this grant, the Coalition updated the draft to incorporate recent changes in cost projections made by the Congressional Budget Office and the Medicare Trustees, and refined its format.
 The revised primer summarizes the basic requirements for keeping Medicare costs down as some combination of the following: